primarypigments/Primary.Pigments/README.md

 - [Input type password] (https://www.w3schools.com/tags/att_input_type_password.asp) Used for putting a passwpord in my form.
 - [Styling Form] (https://www.youtube.com/watch?v=okbByPWS1Xc) Used for ideas and css styling
 - [Transitions] (https://www.w3schools.com/css/css3_transitions.asp) Used to for transitions for form.
+- [Image Convetrer] (http://https://www.freeconvert.com/webp-converter) Used to covert images to webp.

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑